SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 -------------------------

 Arrays and dictionaries store multiple values together in a single collection.
-If you create an array or a dictionary, and assign it to a variable, the collection that is created will be :newTerm:`mutable`.
+If you create an array or a dictionary and assign it to a variable, the collection that is created will be :newTerm:`mutable`.
 This means that you can change (or :newTerm:`mutate`) the size of the collection after it is created